 The monastery is made up of a tsokchen (Great Hall), three tratsangs (colleges that offer specialised studies) and thirty khangtsens (residential compounds with chapels reserved for monks coming from different areas of Tibet).

-With several hundred monks currently in residence, one of the most interesting times to visit the monastery is in the afternoon when monks, after finishing their morning scripture classes, can be seen debating in the courtyard.
+With several hundred monks currently in residence, one of the most interesting times to visit the monastery is in the afternoon when monks are debating in the courtyardafter finishing their morning scripture classes.

 They debate Doctrines every day.
 It’s a discussion of Buddhism to share knowledge as well as a challenging debate and a battle of words and wits.
 They use all kinds of gestures in order to strengthen their argument.
 You will be deeply affected by the intense atmosphere.